firisthetraveller/firisthetraveller/README.md

 - 🌟 I am proficient in:
   - 🖥️ computer desktop development in C++, Java and Python
   - 🕸️ web development in ReactJS and Firebase
-- 🌱 I'm learning newer technologies such as Next.JS for the server-side rendering and Express with MongoDB.
+- 🌱 I'm learning newer technologies such as Next.JS for the server-side rendering and MongoDB.
 - ❤️ I love algorithms, drawing and cooking!
 <!--
 **guy-luong/guy-luong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.